RodrigoPombo1/projeto-graphic-comp/tp3/README.md

 - In exercise 6 of Part 1 we observed that we were previously doing things the "wrong way" when we had previously put colors on the tangram.
 We were using this.scene.setDiffuse() function, instead of creating specific materials.

+- In exercise 9 of Part 2, we weren't sure if the column should have it's base on the XY axis or the XZ axis.
+Because in the instructions it says that the column should be vertical, but it also says that it should still have the length of 1 in the Z axis.
+So we assumed that vertical means with the base in the XY axis.

 ### Screenshot tp3-1 (Part 1 - Exercice 4):

 ![Screenshot 1](screenshots/cg-t05g05-tp3-1.png)